-After graduating from college and completing all Air Force ROTC requirements, you'll be commissioned as a second lieutenant in the Air Force.
-Non-flying officers serve 4 years on active duty, navigators serve 6 years after training, and pilots serve 10 years after training.
+After graduating from college and completing all Air Force ROTC requirements, you'll be commissioned as a second lieutenant in the Air Force or Space Force.
+Non-rated officers serve 4 years on active duty, navigators serve 6 years after training, and pilots serve 10 years after training.

 Yes, absolutely!
 Most students who enter the program do so without a scholarship.
 We will work hard to qualify you for potential in-college scholarships, if you so desire.